Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

  ![Screenshot showing dotnet core template](_shared/_img/apply-aspnet-core-build-template.png)

- You now see all the tasks that were automatically added to the build definition by the template.
-These are the steps that will automatically run every time you check in code.

 # [VSTS or TFS repo](#tab/vsts/yaml)

 Your definition will be automatically created when you create the YAML file.